Securing the Electric Vehicle Charging Infrastructure: Public Key Infrastructure

 The communication infrastructure required for the V2G ecosystem to be enacted is similar to the Internet, where we already securely exchange confidential messages, sign documents, and authenticate users and companies with the aid of a Public Key Infrastructure (PKI).
 We discussed several communication protocols required to link various entities in the EV ecosystem and a PKI is a key component for the secure implementation of some of these protocols (e.g. ISO15118-20; OCPP 2.0; OpenADR).
 The following paragraphs briefly introduce the general concepts behind PKI, then a PKI in the context of the EV ecosystem.

-First, we briefly describe the basic cryptographic structures\footnote{Fall, K.R. and Stevens, W.R., 2011.
-TCP/IP illustrated, volume 1: The protocols.
-Addison-Wesley; Khan Academy-Cryptography\url{https://www.khanacademy.org/computing/computers-and-internet}; Smart Charging Webinar: Nadim Kobeissi, {\bf Modern Cryptography in the Context of Electric Vehicles} - \url{https://youtu.be/YgdL50HgWU8}} at the basis of PKIs in order to secure systems (i.e. to ensure confidentiality and authentication).
+First, we briefly describe the basic cryptographic structures~\cite{fall2011tcp,kobeissi2020modern} \footnote{See also Khan Academy-Cryptography\url{https://www.khanacademy.org/computing/computers-and-internet}} at the basis of PKIs in order to secure systems (i.e. to ensure confidentiality and authentication).
 The mathematical instruments provided by cryptography include enciphering algorithms, key agreement algorithms and signature algorithms.
 They provide a sound technical basis for constructing secure communications; on this basis, their widespread deployment across multiple administrative real-world domains requires more work (e.g. PKI).

 Encryption algorithms can be based either on {\bf symmetric} keys or on {\bf asymmetric} keys.
 A {\em key} is a particular sequence of bits required to perform {\bf encryption} or {\bf decryption} operations.
 Without the right decryption key, it becomes extremely difficult to retrieve the plaintext of a given ciphertext.